 In 2016, just nine physicians in the entire United States held active medical licenses in all 50 states plus the District of Columbia.
 By 2018, that number had inched up to 14.
-Then telehealth exploded during the pandemic, and by 2024, according to Federation of State Medical Boards data, 172 physicians had collected the full set, with another 356 holding at least 45 licenses.
-That growth from single digits to triple digits in under a decade tells you something important about where medicine is heading, and about the small but growing cohort of physicians who have decided that the bureaucratic pain of maintaining licenses in every jurisdiction is worth the ability to reach patients anywhere in the country.
+Then telehealth exploded during the pandemic, and by 2024, 172 physicians had collected the full set, with another 356 holding at least 45 licenses.
+That growth from single digits to triple digits in under a decade tells you something important about where medicine is heading.

 The question of whether broad licensure is worth pursuing has no single answer.
 It depends entirely on what a physician is trying to accomplish, how much administrative complexity they can tolerate, and whether their clinical mission genuinely requires national reach.
 What follows is an honest look at both sides of that equation.